Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Two-stage Clustering Algorithm

 Interestingly, our two-stage procedure resonates with the spirit of the ``initialize-and-refine” scheme that has been used in network analysis for stochastic block models (SBMs) \citep{gao2017achieving,lyu2023optimal,chen2022global}, while the model considered here differs fundamentally in that LCMs handle high-dimensional response data without relying on pairwise interaction structures inherent to SBMs.

 In practice, we observe that performing multiple likelihood-based refinement steps may lead to improved convergence and performance compared to the one-step refinement procedure.
 Thus, we also consider a multiple-step refinement variant of \Cref{alg:SOLA}, which we denote by \text{SOLA+}, in the later simulation studies.
-We set the number of ``Maximization $+$ Assignment'' refinement steps for \text{SOLA+} to be $10$ in all our simulations.
+We set the number of ``Maximization $+$ Assignment'' refinement steps for \text{SOLA+} to be $10$ in all our simulations. { In principle, one could also adapt the algorithm by monitoring the change in the joint log-likelihood values and stopping the algorithm once the absolute difference between successive iterations falls below a small threshold \citep{di2023two}.}